Types of permits

 - The person is severely limited in the person's ability to walk due to an arthritic, neurological, or orthopedic condition.

-Attention!
-Legislation passed in 2016 allows a veteran to submit a disability determination made by the U.S. Department of Veteran’s Affairs in lieu of a physician’s statement documenting disability.
-The legislation did not change Iowa’s legal definition of a disability for purposes of persons with disability parking.
+If you are a veteran with a service-related disability, you may submit a disability determination made by the U.S. Department of Veteran’s Affairs in lieu of a medical statement documenting disability.

 There is no cost for the removable windshield placard, sticker or plate.
 However, motorists displaying a persons with disabilities plate will continue to pay their regular annual vehicle registration fee.
 There is a $25 fee for personalized plates.